LeoNetworking/CrossTest/README.md

 Programming languages to include:
 - You suggest!
 --------
 > *LeoNetwork* is all about testing new things and exploring.
-Feel free to use our code as longer as you **respect the license**
+Feel free to use our code as long as you **respect the license**

 > If you want to, give us an idea of what to make!